23 December 2009

 The cap is not to raise revenue, although it will free up a lot of revenue in the banks, helping them to recapitalise.

-My recent blog post “bankers’ pay and the financial crisis” shows how performance related pay is profoundly flawed for top bankers because it colludes with a culture which assumes that the banker’s top priority is his/her own personal wellbeing, most tangibly his/her pay.
-In other words it encourages the top executive will put his/her own interests ahead of the company he/she manages.
+My recent blog post “bankers’ pay and the financial crisis” shows how performance related pay is profoundly flawed for top bankers because it colludes with a culture which assumes that the banker’s top priority is his/her own personal well-being, most tangibly his/her pay.
+In other words it encourages the top executive to put his/her own interests ahead of the interests of the company he/she manages.
 This is a recipe for disaster.
 Alan Greenspan could not believe that American Banks behaved in ways that were so destructive to themselves.
 The reason they did this was because the top executives were paid to look out for themselves.
 I have written a book on performance related pay for top executives (see link “View the book” on the left) but increasingly it seems to me that the goal of alignment between shareholder and executive interests is not realistic because it colludes with selfish desires on the part of managers and does not build a culture in which managers put the company interest first.
 It undermines the Fiduciary Duty on which our companies’ structures are founded.

 A global cap on cap would go a long way towards eliminating selfish financial interests from the motivation of the top people in our banks and other companies.
 Once you reach the US$500,000 level you can go no further financially.
 You have to start looking for other forms of motivation.
 This will create space for more generous motivations orientated towards the good of shareholders, employees, suppliers and customers and towards the wider public good.